nehalgajraj/personal/docs/advanced/architecture.md

 title: Architecture
 ---

-Quartz is a static site generator.
-How does it work?

 This question is best answered by tracing what happens when a user (you!) runs `npx quartz build` in the command line: